 - a.
-Small Cell Facility Locations - (1) Small cell wireless facilities may be installed on existing utility poles in compliance with Title IX, Chapter 106 of the Village's Code of Ordinances. - (2) When an existing utility pole does not exist in compliance with Section III.W.5.a.(1) of the Zoning Ordinance above, a small cell wireless facility shall require Special Use Permit approval. - (3) Separation Requirement: Small cell wireless facilities (not exempt from these regulations) shall be attached to a utility pole located a minimum of five hundred (500) feet from any other utility pole on which a small cell wireless facility is mounted.
-A lesser separation may be approved if the Petitioner provides evidence that the lesser separation is necessary to close a significant gap in the Petitioner's services or to otherwise provide adequate services to customers, and the proposed small cell wireless facility location is the least intrusive means to do so.
+Small Cell Wireless Facility Locations - (1) Small Cell Wireless Facilities may be installed on existing Utility Poles in the public right-of-way compliance with the Village's Code of Ordinances. - (2) When an existing Utility Pole does not exist in compliance with Section III.W.5.a.(1) of the Zoning Ordinance above, a Small Cell Wireless Facility shall require Special Use Permit approval. - (3) Separation Requirement: Small Cell Wireless Facilities (not exempt from these regulations) shall be attached to a Utility Pole located a minimum of five hundred (500) feet from any other Utility Pole on which a Small Cell Wireless Facility is mounted.
+A lesser separation may be approved if the Petitioner provides evidence that the lesser separation is necessary to close a significant gap in the Petitioner's services or to otherwise provide adequate services to customers, and the proposed Small Cell Wireless Facility location is the least intrusive means to do so.